Taxi vehicle licences

 Category S - Can be repaired following structural damage.

-Once passed, we will contact you when your licence is ready to collect.
+Once passed and providing all documentation has been provided, we will contact you when your licence is ready to collect from our main Offices in Lyndhurst.
 Allow up to 3 working days for us to contact you.

 Your licence will include the following:

-You will need to securely fix a council licence plate to the exterior rear of your vehicle in an approved bracket and the internal front windscreen.
+You will need to securely fix the exterior licence plate to the rear of your vehicle in our provided approved bracket and the internal licence place to the front windscreen in the wallet provided.
 They remain our property so must not be altered or defaced in any way.

 The plates must be clearly visible at all times.